-Become a design guru with Adobe CC for only $29.
+Learn everything you need to know to become a Graphic Designer!

 - Discover transparency and graphic styles.

-This entire bundle would normally cost you over $1,100 but is availble right now through iMore Digital Offers for only $29!
+This entire bundle would normally cost you over $1,100 but is available right now through iMore Digital Offers for only $39!

+That's right if you act now, you can get the Graphic Design Certification School for a 96% discount!